votejainism/jainism-party/README.md

 # The Jainism Party

-To register the Jainism Party with the electoral commission a party constitution is required
+To register the Jainism Party with the electoral commission a constitution is required

 Links to the constitutions of some already registered parties:-